ibm-cloud-docs/vmwaresolutions/shared/shared_managing.md

 {:note: .note}
 {:important: .important}

-# Viewing and managing Virtual Data Center instances
+# Viewing and managing virtual data center instances
 {: #shared_managing}

-View the summary and detailed information of the {{site.data.keyword.vmwaresolutions_full}} Shared Virtual Data Center instance and reset the **admin** password to access the vCloud Director Management console.
+View the summary and detailed information of the {{site.data.keyword.vmwaresolutions_full}} Shared virtual data center instance and set the **admin** password to access the vCloud Director Management console.

-## Procedure to view Virtual Data Center instances
+## Procedure to view virtual data center instances
 {: #shared_managing-viewing}

-To view a summary of all the VMware Solutions Shared Virtual Data Center instances that are provisioned for a user account, complete the following steps:
+To view a summary of all the VMware Solutions Shared virtual data center instances that are provisioned for a user account, complete the following steps:

 1. In the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources** from the left navigation pane.
 2. From the console banner, click your user account icon, and then click the **Account** field to select the user account that you want to check instances for.